brehmsi/PyRamanGUI/README.md

   - use of spreadsheets and plotting windows
   - projects can be saved and loaded
   - general-purpose background fitting procedure
-  - RAMAN spectra database
+  - Raman spectra database
   - increased reproducibility of fitting processes

-A Tutorial how to use PyRaman can be found here [Tutorial](doc/Tutorial.md)
+A tutorial on how to use PyRaman can be found here [Tutorial](doc/README.md)

 # Installation
 The code needs the following packages
   - matplotlib (version 3.3.0)
   - pandas
   - sympy
-  - pyqt5 ( pip3 install PyQt5==5.12.2)
+  - pyqt5 (pip3 install PyQt5==5.12.2)
   - prettytable
   - tabulate
   - operator